Directory submission for startups

 The mistake we see most often is treating launch as a single Product Hunt day.
 Run the two tracks in parallel and you get the spike and the lasting authority.

 - Track 1 — the discovery launch.
 Post to Product Hunt, BetaList, AlternativeTo and SaaSHub for the launch-day traffic spike and early adopters.
-Great for buzz and signups; most of these links are nofollow, so don't expect them to carry your DR.
+Great for buzz and signups; treat these as discovery profiles, not your main DR channel.

 - Track 2 — the authority launch.
-The same week, work down the DR Launcher list and submit to the paid, no-badge directories that actually pass value.
-This is the track that takes you from DR 0 toward DR 20 and keeps paying off long after launch day is over.
+The same week, work down the DR Launcher list and submit to paid, no-badge directories with real public pages and enough authority/relevance to be worth the fee.
+This is the track that keeps paying off long after launch day is over.

 - Sequence it by DR. Because each directory shows its live Ahrefs DR, submit to the highest-authority ones first.
 If your budget runs out, you've already captured the links that matter most.